dovahk11m/oathkeeper_server/src/main/java/com/oath/domain/members/AUTH_API.md

 -   **HTTP Method**: `POST`
 -   **URL**: `/api/member/facebook/doLogin`
--   **Description**: Logs in or signs up a member using a Facebook Access Token.
+-   **Description**: Logs in or signs up a member using a Facebook Access Token from a mobile SDK.
 -   **Request Body**:
     ```json
     {